DanielSmith/alap/README.md

 ## History, and the alap name

-Alap is a plain vanilla JS rewrite of my 2012 MultiLinks package.
-That was done in jQuery.
+Alap is an ES6 rewrite of my 2012 MultiLinks package (which had depended on jQuery.

 I pondered using MultiLink, ManyLinks, or MenuLinks.
 The names are pretty much taken, and there is always the question of singular vs plural (link? links?).